-The relationship between predator and prey
+- Relationship between predator and prey

 We monitor selected populations of freshwater fish.
 The results of this research are used to improve fish habitats and to assess and support fish populations that may have problems surviving on their own.

-Up until the 1970s, many streams were straightened, regulated and deepened.
-This was to increase the capacity of the streams to drain water away from farmland so that it could be cultivated.
-Over the years, water quality has also deteriorated as a result of human activity, including the discharge of sewage and the overuse of fertilizers in surrounding fields.
+Up until the 1970s, many streams were channelized, regulated and deepened.
+This was mainly done to increase the capacity of the streams to drain water turning adjacent bogs and ponds into farmland.

 What is the research used for?